bethanybin/TipperHelper/README.md

 - [✓] The ability to have customized tip percentages.
 - [✓] Reset to default percentages button (18%, 20%, 25%).
+- [✓] Split the bill based on number of people

 ## Video Walkthrough